Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 ### Task 4: Code scanning and vulnerability detection

-1. Naviage back to `github-action` repo.
+1. Navigate back to `github-action` repo.

 1. Click on **Security** **(1)**, and click on **Enable vulnerability reporting** **(2)** next to the Private vulnerability reporting

     ![](../media/security.png)

-1. Once naviagted to **Code security and analysis**, click on **Enable** button for Private vulnerability reporting, Dependabot alerts, Dependabot security updates, and Dependabot on Actions runners.
+1. Once navigated to **Code security and analysis**, click on the **Enable** button for Private vulnerability reporting, Dependabot alerts, Dependabot security updates, and Dependabot on Actions runners.

     ![](../media/enable.png)